Home Accident Page 5

 Accident

-How do I know my Kansas Attorney is legitimate?
+How do I know my Maine attorney is legitimate?

 You may use this website to find an attorney using the Find Attorney function at the top of the page.

-What are the typical rates of a Kansas Attorney?
+What are the typical rates of a Maine attorney?

 A retainer arrangement is an agreement between the attorney and client to set up a billable trust account.
 This account may be refilled at any time at the discretion of the attorney and the client should be aware of this possibility.